pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-02.md

 Hydra finished at 2026-03-13 15:05:27
 </code></pre>

 We have a hit.
-With the credentials secure its time to work on that CVE, prepare a reverse shell file we shall send and executed within the MariaDB granting a shell.<br>
+With the credentials secure its time to work on that CVE,<br>
+prepare a reverse shell file we will send and execute within the MariaDB, granting access.<br>

 ## 02.MetaSploit Venom